ScottFeichter/node-essentials-scott/lessons/lesson9-testing.md

 ## **9.4 The `jest` and `supertest` Packages**

 Depending on the languages and frameworks used by the project, different testing packages may be used.
-You are developing in JavaScript, React, and Express.
+You are developing using JavaScript, React, and Express.
 The `jest` package [here](https://www.npmjs.com/package/jest) is commonly used for this kind of project.

 A Jest test invokes product code in various ways, typically by requiring the module that contains the function to be tested and then invoking that function.
 The `expect()` function is used to evaluate whether the correct result is returned.
 Test cases may be grouped using the `describe()` function, which may group invocations to the `it()` or `test()` methods.
 Each of these tests and groups is given a title, so that it is evident what has been tested or what failed.
 Test cases can fail two ways: An `expect()` assertion may fail, or an error may be thrown.
 In either case, that ends the processing for that test.
 Jest can also test a React front end, to see that user interaction with that front end gives the desired results.
 We won't do front end testing for this assignment.
 A jest test file, which should end with `.test.js`, might look something like this: